reahl/reahl/reahl-doc/doc/tutorial/connectingviews.rst

 :class:`~reahl.web.fw.View`.

-In order to be able to create the :class:`~reahl.web.ui.HMenu`, AddressBookPage and its subclasses need a :class:`~reahl.web.fw.Bookmark` for each :class:`~reahl.web.fw.View` in the application.
+In order to be able to create the :class:`~reahl.web.ui.HMenu`, AddressBookPage and its subclasses need a :class:`~reahl.web.fw.Bookmark` for every :class:`~reahl.web.fw.View` in the application.
 This leaves us with a bit of a chicken-and-egg problem: We usually set the page for a particular :class:`~reahl.web.fw.View` when it is defined.
 However, each page needs all the bookmarks to all :class:`~reahl.web.fw.View`\ s.
 To get around this issue, you can omit setting the page when defining a :class:`~reahl.web.fw.View` and set it later